mwidjaja1/3pfl/README.md

 If you request an Iron On Patch, [follow these instructions to apply it](https://d3ccuprjuqkp1j.cloudfront.net/SupportImages/PDFinstructions/Iron-On_Instructions_2021.pdf?utm_source=offline&utm_medium=productinstructions&utm_campaign=instructionsheet2022).
 You'll have to BYO Parchment or Wax Paper in Step 3.

 ## 5. In a Trophy game where all players are teammates, try to tie 🤝
+In a game where multiple teammates are playing, teammates can agree to tie and/or help each other out.

-In a 2 player trophy game, both players may opt to throw the match so nobody loses trophies.
-To propose doing this, one player must spam the 'Nooo' emoji three times.
-The other player must respond with the 'Nooo' emoji three times _or_ with a 👍.
-If they don't respond this way, this rule is **not** active, it's game on, and this is allowable.
+- To propose doing this, one player must spam the 'Nooo' emoji three times.
+- The other teammate(s) must respond with the 'Nooo' emoji three times _or_ with a 👍.
+- If all teammates don't respond this way, this rule is **not** active, it's game on, and this is allowable.

 It is against the rules for: